 - a.
 Email is the preferred manner of communication.
 If you email me, do not assume that I received your email unless I confirm receipt.
 ALWAYS include your full name and section number when communicating with me using email.
 This protocol should be followed even if I am familiar with you as a student and know your name. - b.
-When leaving me a phone message, please speak clearly and slowly and make certain to leave me a number and time when I can return the phone call.
-You should follow all phone calls up with an email communication as well. - c.
-When you do see me in my office, it will be helpful for you to remind me of your name and the section you are in.
+When you do see me in my office during my office hours listed in this syllabus, it will be helpful for you to remind me of your name and the section you are in.